-Pimenta, Moffat, and Kays write that, while the agreement of their data with the Prandtl-Schlichting plate model is ``rather good'' in the fully rough regime, their apparatus does not have the same behavior as ``Nikuradse's send-grain pipe flows in the transition region''.
+Testing a machined analogue of sand-roughness circa 1975, Pimenta, Moffat, and Kays~\cite{A014219} stated that, while agreement with the Prandtl-Schlichting model was ``rather good'' in the fully rough regime, the apparatus's behavior differed from ``Nikuradse's sand-grain pipe flows in the transition region.''

-Prandtl and Schlichting put the boundary between the transitional rough and fully rough regimes for a plate at roughness Reynolds number $\Re_k=\Re\,k_s/L=70.8$.
-Pimenta, Moffat, and Kays put it at $\Re_k=65$.

-\figref{Pimenta-et-al} shows the local skin-friction coefficient versus $x/k_S$ for the Pimenta, Moffat, and Kays sphere-roughened plate at three rates of flow, $\Re_k=$ 103, 68.5, and 41.6.
-The averages of these local coefficients (from $450<x/k_S<2800$)\numberedfootnote{$C_f/2$ at $x/k_S=452$ was measured only at $\Re_k=41.6$; it is included in all three averages.} are $C_D=$ 0.00253, 0.00252, and 0.00247.
-These $C_D$ values are within 2.75\% of each other, significantly less than the 10\% spread predicted by Prandtl and Schlichting.

-The small dependence of $C_D$ on $\Re$ for this self-dissimilar surface supports the new theory for isotropic roughness and not the Prandtl-Schlichting plate theory.